 Effective August 2019, all School of Nursing accelerated undergraduate students will be held to the academic standards noted for Academic Year 2021-2022 regardless of the year the student entered their respective nursing program.

-Final grades for required NUA courses in addition to courses required for the major completed at D'Youville or another academic institution will be considered when implementing these policies.
+Final grades for required NUA courses in addition to courses required for the major completed at D'Youville University or another academic institution will be considered when implementing these policies.

 Accelerated BSN Academic Policies